tanksdude/mandelbrot-generator/README.md

 A small program that generates a portion of the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

 Uses [ImageMagick](https://imagemagick.org/) to make the image.
+The slow version creates a text file for ImageMagick to use, and the fast version uses the C++ API (Magick++).

 ## Prerequisites

 You need to have ImageMagick installed on your system.
 Linux: `sudo apt install imagemagick`

-I tried using Magick++ headers to directly use C++ code, but it was such a pain.
-(If you want to try for yourself, do `sudo apt install libmagick++-dev` and `sudo apt install graphicsmagick-libmagick-dev-compat`, and update the Makefile with some flags.
-It was too much effort to try to get working.)
+If you wish to use Magick++ (which is much faster!), you need to install that too.
+For Windows, just check the option in the installer (a Windows compile script for this program is not provided).
+For Linux, I believe `sudo apt install libmagick++-dev graphicsmagick-libmagick-dev-compat` is enough.

 ## Multi-threaded Results

+### Text file version

-From my testing, >50% of the time spent in this program (depending on thread count) is waiting on ImageMagick.
+From my testing, >50% of the time spent in this program (depending on thread count and Mandelbrot location) is waiting on ImageMagick.
 I didn't expect ImageMagick to be such a bottleneck.
 Regardless, multi-threading the Mandelbrot calculations are vital to good performance when increasing the image resolution.

 This program splits the image into equal vertical portions and assigns each to a different thread.
 This isn't particularly efficient because the top/bottom slices finish way faster than the center slices.
 In the future, I may edit this to instead split the image into small squares/rectangles and have the threads cooperatively work through them.
 However, this change will not improve ImageMagick's performance.

+### Magick++ version

+Due to using ImageMagick's C++ API rather than pasting an *enormous* text file, the Magick++ version runs much faster (>10x).
+ImageMagick now only takes ~15% of the total time (depending on thread count and Mandelbrot location).
+Also the RAM requirements for large images is much reasonable due to the enormous text file not being needed.

+Still, splitting the image into equal vertical portions is a moderate loss of potential performance.
+Oh well, there are better Mandelbrot set libraries out there, and thread workload managing libraries exist.

 ## Building (Linux)

 Just run `make`.
+If you want to use Magick++ (recommended, as it's much faster!), then run `make plusplus`.

 Optionally, you can increase the color precision.
 Change `typedef uint8_t color_type;` to `typedef uint16_t color_type;` for 16-bit color.
 If you are making very zoomed-in images, you should probably find or make a better program because this is not very efficient for that use case, but if you want to use this one then you may have to change `typedef float c_float;` to `typedef double c_float;`.
+Also remove `-ffast-math` from the Makefile in case float precision is really an issue.

 ## Running (Linux)